-You want to first start by placing tape on the ground in a triangular shape.
+You want to first start by placing tape on the ground in a triangular shape (sheets of paper are a cheap option).
 You will then want to have all but one of your team members stand on the shape of a triangle.
 They should be facing side by side inwards to create the outline of the triangle.

 The remaining team member should stand inside the triangle.
 They can decide which direction they want to face.
 Instruct the team members who are standing on the outside of the triangle to remember the direction they are in relation to the person in the middle.
 They should make a note of who they are standing next to.
 Additionally, they should remember how they fit into the triangle shape based on which direction the person in the middle is facing.